 When it comes to picking your photographer, considering a pre-wedding photo session is always a good idea.
 This gives you the opportunity to get to know me, my style, my personality and that I'm not a crazy person, haha.
 It's a great way to become comfortable with the camera in a laid back and relaxed approach.
-Here you are free to discuss thoughts and ideas while making memories with your significant other in a different way, producing an added value for your family album or create a quest book out of your photos for your quests to sign on the wedding.
-For this experience I offer an engagement shoot session with flexible locations and time as a standard service included in the price.
+Here you are free to discuss thoughts and ideas while making memories with your significant other in a different way, producing an added value for your family album or create a quest book out of your photos or to create a Save the Date card, etc. For this experience I offer an engagement shoot session with flexible locations and time as a standard service included in the price.
 This offer may change in the future.

 It is always wise to book your photographer right after you have your wedding date and venue secured.
 It is very common for couples to book a year in advance, but even 2 years are not unheard of.
 As soon as you feel I am the right person to capture your day, please don't hesitate to get in touch!

 A deposit of 30% of the total sum is required to secure my time & services and to book your engagement shoot, with the rest due one calendar month prior your wedding.
 Any payments made will be exchanged for a receipt and balance statement.
 The deposit is non-refundable.

-In case of a destination wedding I may ask for the travel and accommodation costs on top of the deposit.
+In case of a destination wedding I may ask for the travel and accommodation costs on top of the deposit when it's applicable.

 The payments can be made via bank transfer, Paypal, or in cash.
 Installments can be arranged too if requested.